keikai/doc/dev-ref/Features_and_Usages.md

 ![]({{site.devref_image_folder}}/zss-essentials-dateFilter.png)

-### Auto-detect Fitering Range
+### Auto-detect Filtering Range
 * When users select just 1 cell, find the largest range surrounded by blank cells
 * When users select an area (multiple cells)
   * If the non-blank cell range is smaller than the area, shrink to the non-blank cell range
   * If the non-blank cell range is larger than the area, only extends its bottom boundary, keep the left, top and right boundary as the same as the selection
 * When users select the whole rows such as `5:10`, find the continuous non-blank cell range between row 5 and 10
-* When users apply a filter, keikai will detect non-blank cells again to change the filtering range.
+* When users apply a filter, Keikai will detect non-blank cells again to change the filtering range.

 ## Data Validation